 * In addition to their waiting list / lottery, Pantheon Steel also offer one Halo per month (roughly) for sale via their ebay store: Visit Pantheon Steel Halo ebay Store.

 * The last known price of a Halo purchased directly from Pantheon Steel is $1800 (with those sold on eBay frequently selling for around the $7000 mark).

 * The original Halo (now known as the Halo ‘Genesis’), had/has a much deeper sounding voice compared to that of the PANArt Hang.
 And is considered to be the ‘Baritone’, to the Hang’s tenors, and altos.
 However, Pantheon now also produce the Halo ‘Stratus’, a HandPan with a higher register than the original Genesis Halo.

-For more information on the Halo, and/or to sign up to Pantheon Steel's mailing list, you can visit their website: HERE Or you can usually find out the latest Halo news, and developments over at the HandPan.org 'Halo House': HERE
+For more information on the Halo, and/or to sign up to Pantheon Steel's mailing list, you can visit their website: HERE Or find more information on the makers page: HERE